-Amending a motion "I move to amend the motion by "

-Delay consideration "I move to table the motion until" Requesting continuance "I move to continue this matter until" Recess "I move for a minute recess" Withdraw "I move to withdraw my motion" Substitution "I move that the motion be stricken and substituted with the following motion:" Change order of agenda "I move that item # be placed before item #" Objecting to procedure "Point of order"
+Making Amendment "I move to amend the motion by" Tabling (indefinite delay) "I move to table the motion" Continuing (temporary delay) "I move to continue this matter until" Recess "I move for a minute recess."
+Withdraw "I move to withdraw my motion."
+Substitution "I move that the motion be stricken and substituted with the following motion:" Change order of agenda "I move that item # be placed before item #" Objecting to procedure "Point of order."